-Tourist information on popular Rome dishes to be found at Rome restaurants.
-Tourist information includes advise on what to order when you visit a restaurant in Rome and a guide to food in Rome.
+Tourist information on popular and traditional Roman dishes to be found at Rome restaurants.
+Tourist information includes advice on what to order when you want to taste the real Roman cuisine.

 Roman cuisine has always used a strictly observed timetable.
 Thursdays, for example, is the day of Gnocchi, served with a sauce of meat and tomato or cheese and pepper; on Friday, ravioli filled with ricotta and spinach, and gastronomic treasures from the sea such as cod stew made with tomato, pine seeds and raisins.

-While Saturday is the turn of tripe flavored with the unmistakable Roman wild mint; on Sunday dig into a huge plate of homemade tagliatelle prepared in one of its numerous forms.
-Below you'll find several typical Roman dishes that you'll find served in the majority of restaurants in Rome
+While Saturday is the turn of tripe flavoured with the unmistakable Roman wild mint; on Sunday dig into a huge plate of homemade tagliatelle prepared in one of its numerous forms.
+Below you'll find several traditional Roman dishes that you'll find served in the majority of restaurants in Rome

 - Abbacchio alla Romana - pieces of suckling lamb cooked until brown, then roasted in a sauce of garlic, rosemary, vinegar and anchovy.

 - Abbacchio Brodettato - pieces of lamb cooked in a broth of beaten eggs, lemon, parsley and marjoram.